ethanwicker/ethanwicker.github.io/_posts/2021-02-07-linear-discriminant-analysis-002.md

    weighted avg       0.67      0.65      0.59       714
 ```

-Notice that our manually calculated values of precision, recall, and the $F_1$ score align with the `Survived` row above.
-For completeness, *support* simply refers to the number of observations that did not survive (424) or that did survive (290) in our training data.
+Note that our manually calculated values of precision, recall, and the $F_1$ score align with the `Survived` row above.
+For completeness, *support* simply refers to the number of observations in each class.
+For our working example, that is number of observations that did not survive (424) or that did survive (290) present in our training data.

 ### ROC Curves

-As a final topic to discuss in this post, let's compare our two-predictor LDA model above with the corresponding logistic regression model.
+As a final topic for discussion, let's compare our two-predictor LDA model above with the corresponding logistic regression model.
 First, let's train our logistic regression model.

 ```python
 from sklearn.linear_model import LogisticRegression